 This article explains the "Force a Differential Merge" feature on Datto appliances.

-This is not to be confused with a Differential Backup Chain.
+A differential merge should not be confused with a Differential Backup Chain.
 The process applies the same concept as a VSS differential backup.
 Since each new incremental is compiled into a 'full' live dataset to accomplish the Inverse Chain, the difference from the 'last full' is usually just the size of a new incremental.

 This process can sometimes resolve issues with backup virtualization by including changes that a normal incremental might not.
-A Differential Merge can also allow an agent to proceed with incremental backups in a situation that might otherwise require an incremental chain to be restarted with a new full backup.
-In the web interface Protect tab, a backup running as a Differential Merge will appear as a transfer the size of a full backup, however this should only consume the space of an incremental backup on the Datto.
+A Differential Merge can also allow an agent to proceed with incremental backups in a situation that might otherwise require an incremental chain to restart with a new full backup.
+In the Protect tab of the appliance GUI, a backup running as a Differential Merge will appear as a transfer the size of a full backup.
+However, this should only consume the space of an incremental backup on the Datto.

-- A differential merge can be identified by monitoring either used space or network traffic.
+- It can also be identified by monitoring used space on the Datto appliance or by network traffic.

 - Regarding a full backup, the used space will be notably increasing on a 1-to-1 ratio to the displayed transfer size as a full backup in progress.